uqlibrary/uqlibrary-autosuggest-input/README.md

-# uqlibrary-search
+# uqlibrary-autosuggest-input

-uqlibrary-search is a simple list view showing opening search for all libraries at the University of Queensland.
+uqlibrary-autosuggest-input is an input field with autosuggest display

-Full documentation can be found at [GitHub Pages](http://uqlibrary.github.io/uqlibrary-search).
+Full documentation can be found at [GitHub Pages](http://uqlibrary.github.io/uqlibrary-autosuggest-input).

 ### Getting Started
 Install Node.JS and run the following oneliner in the project directory: